o2r-project/o2r-meta/README.md

 + `-debug` : option to enable raise error and provide verbose debug info where applicable

-Each tool then has a number of required arguments:
+Each tool then has a number of arguments:

 # (1) Extractor tool: